BiolApps/MeinteR/vignettes/Meinter_vignette.md

 \section{Core functions}
 MeinteR offers a set of core functions that investigate the presence of the following methylation-mediated regulatory features:

-__Transcription factors__: There are two functions that examine the effect of methylation on the binding affinity of a) human transcription factors, and b) conserved human/mouse/rat transcription factors.
+__Transcription factors__: Two functions are implemented that examine the effect of methylation on the binding affinity of a) human transcription factors, and b) conserved human/mouse/rat transcription factors.

-__Splice sites and alternative splicing events__: Splicing regulation is analysed by two functions: a) A function that identifies potential 5' and 3' splice sites in the DMS proximal regions, and b) a function that searches for alternative splicing events overlapping our DMS data.
+__Splice sites and alternative splicing events__: Splicing regulation is analysed by two functions: a) A function that identifies potential 5' and 3' splice sites in the DMS proximal regions, and b) a function that searches for known alternative splicing events overlapping our DMS data.

 __Symmetry elements/Palindromes__: With this function DMS are examined with respect to the presence of palindromic regions in a user-defined region centered at the DMS.